12 Effective Exercises To Improve Your Posture In 30 Days

 • Talk To A Physical Therapist

-Check with your physical therapist to know your problem area(s).
+Check with your physical therapist to know your problem area(s) and to obtain customized exercise recommendations.
+Personalized strategies are essential for efficient posture correction and prevention of injuries.
 There is no one-size-fits-all solution, and you might need specific exercises to attain the correct posture.
 Your physical therapist will guide you regarding this.

 • Always Warm Up Before Exercising